dfinity/examples/motoko/encrypted-notes-dapp/README.md

 - The frontend re-uses the generated public- and private-key pair for every identity in the same browser.
 This key pair should be unique per principal.
 - The public/private key pair should not be managed by the web browser at all.
 [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn) should be used to push the key management to the operating system.
-- Currently, the notes are encrypted deterministically.
-However, this is not a conceptual requirement of the dapp.
-Symmetric encryption should be replaced by a proper AES-GCM, using per-note unique initialization vectors.
 - Integer overflows are possible in the Rust canister, e.g., for `NEXT_NOTE`.

 ---